adam-on-the-internet/dsm-procedural-rules-archive/src/assets/rules-archive/2022_01_24/_internal.md

-- amendment text
-- transcription
-- info
 - summary

-- Show rules actually changed
-- Show rule changes proposed
+- Show rule changes proposed, what file?
 - Link to substack (need to write)
 - Link to twitter thread?